This post tells you where you can find free Wi-Fi all over New York City.

 Have no fear!
 Here are free Wi-Fi locations close to the meeting points of our various Free Tours By Foot tours.

-TIP: Our tour participants can also ask to use our tour guides' hotspot service on their phone for quick searches or email downloads.
+TIP: Our tour participants can also ask to use our tour guides' hotspot service on their phones for quick searches or email downloads.

 They are categorized by the neighborhoods in which our tours start.
 (Don't forget that all subway stations have free Wi-Fi, so take advantage before you head above ground).